luohongyin/SAIL/README.md

 ### Weights

-We plan to release the Delta weights of the pretrained model before June.
+We plan to release the Delta weights of the pretrained model before July.

+## Contact

+If there is any question, submit an issue or contact `hyluo AT mit DOT edu`.